ErlendHaa/dlisio/python/docs/lis/api.rst

     Reel Trailer Logical Record (RTLR)

     The RTLR is optional.
-It's identical to the :class:`dlisio.core.reel_header` with exeption of the attribute
+It's identical to the :class:`dlisio.core.reel_header` with exception of the attribute
     :attr:`dlisio.core.reel_header.prev_reel_name`, which in the trailer is
     replaced with :attr:`next_reel_name`.